 Jupyter Notebook makes an IDE in your web browser, and you can make remarkable animated, interactive 3-D plots as well with Ipyvolume.

-conda install jupyter pip install ipyvolume
+conda install jupyter python -m pip install ipyvolume

 HDF5 can handle enormous datasets quickly and easily.

 terabyte.h5 with double-precision float variable X of size 100000x2048x2048 (3.4 TB).

 Let’s load the first frame of the 2048x2048 image data, and write it variable